-Even the most chill indoor cats crave their outdoor time.
-So it’s very likely they’ll make an escape attempt or two.
+Even the most chill indoor cats may make an escape attempt or two.
 (Especially with the constant doorbell ringing and foot traffic during the holiday season.)
 So in times like these, it’s best to make sure your feline has a microchip cat ID to help a stranger identify them.

-In a nutshell: while a microchip cat ID can help someone identify your cat, it doesn’t help you actively track them down.
+But as it turns out, depending on how much your cat likes to wander – just a microchip might not be enough.
 Nowadays, you have way more useful tracking options like GPS trackers, which can help you follow your cat’s movements in real-time.
 So a combination of a microchip cat ID and a dedicated cat GPS tracker is the smart choice.
+Here’s why.

 What are microchips for cats?